Class ZmanimCalendar

 getCandleLightingOffset

-which is used in calculating candle lighting time.
+A method to get the offset in minutes beforesea level sunsetwhich is used in calculating candle lighting time.
 The default time used is 18 minutes before sea level sunset.
-Some calendars use 15 minutes, while the custom in Jerusalem is to use a 40 minute offset.
+Some calendars use 15 minutes, while the custom in Jerusalem is to use a 40-minute offset.
 Please check the local custom for candle lighting time.- Returns:

 - Returns the currently set candle lighting offset in minutes.